Bat counting

 Third Friday of every month at Turrella Reserve, about half an hour before dusk.

-On the 3rd Friday of each month WCPS members participate in regular counting of the Wolli Creek Valley population of Grey-headed Flying-foxes.
-In doing so, we contribute to research on the population dynamics and movement of this now vulnerable mammal species.
-Groups help take this monthly census within the wider Sydney region and up and down the whole east coast of Australia.
+On the 3rd Friday of each month WCPS members participate in regular counting of the Wolli Creek Valley population of Grey-headed Flying-foxes (GHFF) as they fly out from their camp beside Wolli creek at Turrella.
+In doing so, we contribute to research on the population dynamics and movement of this now Vulnerable native mammal species.
 The sight of thousands of GHFFs flying out in the evening is really something – a real David Attenborough nature experience.

-It’s not hard to learn to count the flying foxes as they fly out at dusk from their camp on the creek.
-To get involved, email info@wollicreek.org.au, or phone 9554 3176.
-We meet in Turrella Reserve, down near the footbridge over Wolli creek, but contact us, as the meeting time varies with the seasons.
+It’s not that difficult to learn to count the Flying-foxes as they fly out close to dusk from their camp.
+To get involved, email bats@wollicreek.org.au We meet in Turrella Reserve, down near the footbridge over Wolli creek, but contact us, as the meeting time varies with the seasons.

-More info available in this article by Andrew Smith 2007
+More info about Grey-headed Flying-foxes is available in this article by Andrew Smith 2007

 If you encounter an injured Grey-headed Flying-fox, do not handle the animal but contact WIRES on 8977 3333 or Sydney Wildlife on 9413 4300